 - The Buddhist framework may not resonate with everyone

-Bekijk prijs op Bol.com →Not every mindfulness practice has to look like sitting cross-legged with your eyes closed.
+Find on Amazon →Not every mindfulness practice has to look like sitting cross-legged with your eyes closed.
 Mindful coloring is a genuinely effective way to train present-moment awareness — and there's actual research to back that up.
-When you're focused on staying inside the lines, choosing colors, and moving your pen across the page, the mental chatter tends to quiet down on its own.
+When you're focused on choosing colors and filling an illustration, the mental chatter tends to quiet down on its own.
 No effort required.
 It just happens.

 This is a genuinely brilliant option if reading feels like a chore when you're stressed, or if you're someone who processes better through doing rather than reading.
 You can color for 20 minutes while listening to music or a podcast, or in complete silence, and come away feeling noticeably calmer.
 It's also a wonderful gift for someone who'd benefit from more mindful downtime but wouldn't necessarily pick up a self-help book.
 Check out our full guide to the best adult coloring books for stress relief in 2026 for more options in this category.